Analogs of Dirichlet $L$-functions in chromatic homotopy theory: From the -homomorphism to the -local sphere

+This proves the first half of the claim.
+The remaining follows from \cite[Theorem 5.3.7]{green}. \end{proof} \begin{rem} As $MP_0=MU_*$ is concentrated in even degrees, so is the $0$-line in the ANSS \eqref{eqn:ANSS}.
+This means there is no contribution of the 0-line in the ANSS to $\pi_{2k-1}(S^0)$ for any $k$, yielding an edge homomorphism

+One can check that this edge homomorphism coincides with the map $e_{MP}$ in the proof above.

+Moreover by \cite[Theorem 4.3.2]{green}, $E_2^{0,t}=0$ in \eqref{eqn:ANSS} unless $t=0$.
+The evenness of $MP_0=MU_*$ implies there is no contribution of the $1$-line in the ANSS to even-degree stable stems.
+Consequently, this yields an edge homomormophism when $k>1$:

-\begin{thm} The $e$-invariant map $e: \pi_{2k-1}(S^0)\to \ext^1_{KU_0 KU}(KU(S^{0}),KU(S^{2k}))$ factors through $\theta_*$.
-Moreover, $\theta_*$ is an isomorphism when restricted the image of the $J$-homomorphism. \end{thm} \begin{rem} The computation of the $1$-line in the ANSS and its comparison with the images of the $J$-homomorphisms can be found in \cite[Section 5.3]{green}. \end{rem} Thus, the image of the $J$-homomorphism is computed by its image under the $e$-invariant map in the $KU_0KU$-Ext groups.
-Completed at a prime $p$, these $\ext$-groups are identified with group cohomology. \begin{cor} As $MP_0(MP)$ classifies isomorphisms between formal group, $\spec KU_0 KU$ is isomorphic to the group scheme $\aut(\Gmh)$ over $\Z$. \end{cor} \begin{thm}\textup{\cite{Hovey_Morita}} Let $(A,\Gamma)$ be a Hopf algebroid. \begin{enumerate} \item $(\spec A, \spec \Gamma)$ is a groupoid scheme. \item There is an equivalence of abelian categories between $(A,\Gamma)$-comodules and quasicoherent sheaves over the quotient stack $\spec A//\spec\Gamma$. \end{enumerate} \end{thm} \begin{cor} The stack associated to the pair $(KU_0,KU_0KU)$ is the classifying stack As a result, the $e$-invariant lives in
+This edge homomorphism is the $f$-invariant introduced in \cite[page 411]{topqexp}. \end{rem} Thus, the image of the $J$-homomorphism is computed by its image under the $e$-invariant map in the $KU_0KU$-Ext groups.
+Completed at a prime $p$, these $\ext$-groups are identified with group cohomology. \begin{cor} As $MP_0(MP)$ classifies isomorphisms between formal group, $\spec KU_0 KU$ is isomorphic to the group scheme $\aut(\Gmh)$ over $\Z$. \end{cor} \begin{thm}[{\cite{Hovey_Morita}}] Let $(A,\Gamma)$ be a Hopf algebroid. \begin{enumerate} \item $(\spec A, \spec \Gamma)$ is a groupoid scheme. \item There is an equivalence of abelian categories between $(A,\Gamma)$-comodules and quasicoherent sheaves over the quotient stack $\spec A//\spec\Gamma$. \end{enumerate} \end{thm} \begin{cor} The stack associated to the pair $(KU_0,KU_0KU)$ is the classifying stack As a result, the $e$-invariant lives in